woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

        Java options

-14. Press :guilabel:`OK` to save the configuration, and use the taskbar to :guilabel:`Stop service` and :guilabel:`Start service` to restart Tomcat with these new settings.
+14. Press :guilabel:`Apply` to save the configuration, switch to the :guilabel:`General` tab to :guilabel:`Stop` and :guilabel:`Start` the service with these new settings.

-15. Use :menuselection:`Start --> Apache Tomcat --> Tomcat Manager` to open the manager application.
+15. Use your browser to open `localhost:8080/manager/html <http://localhost:8080/manager/html>`__ for the :guilabel:`Tomcat Manager`.

     .. figure:: img/tomcat_login.png
        :scale: 50%

+    .. note:: This application is available in :menuselection:`Start --> Apache Tomcat --> Tomcat Manager`.

-       Login to Tomcat Manager
+16. Login to Tomcat Manager

     .. figure:: img/tomcat_manager.png

        Tomcat Web Application Manager

     .. note:: If you missed providing providing a ``manager-gui`` user earlier you can manually provide one now:

        From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory`.
 Open the directory :file:`config` and edit the :file:`tomcat-users.xml` with an additional user::

            <user username="admin" password="******" roles="manager-gui" />

+       .. note:: Several examples are provided as comments, please double check you are not editing a comment.